Affordable Housing Programs

 - Median Household Income Chart for Orange County (PDF)

-The City of Yorba Linda, along with all jurisdictions throughout the State, is mandated by California State Law to prepare a Housing Element update for State certification.
-The Housing Element is part of the City's General Plan and include goals, policies, programs and quantified objectives to further the development, improvement and preservation of housing.
-State Housing Element law requires that each City and County identify and analyze existing and projected housing needs within their jurisdiction during an eight year planning period, which for jurisdictions in Southern California Association of Governments (SCAG) region, extends from October 2021 through October 2029 for the 6th cycle planning period.
+On February 9, 2022, the City of Yorba Linda adopted the 2021-2029 Housing Element and Appendix.
+The Housing Element is part of the City's General Plan and includes goals, policies, programs, and quantified objectives to further the development, improvement, and preservation of housing.
+State Housing Element law requires that each City and County identify and analyze existing and projected housing needs within their jurisdiction during an eight-year planning period, which for jurisdictions in the Southern California Association of Governments (SCAG) region, extends from October 2021 through October 2029 for the 6th cycle planning period.

 The City has launched a website to keep the public informed and to allow the public to participate in the process of updating the Housing Element.
-The City encourage residents to visit our new website ylhousingelementupdate.com and to check back frequently for updates.
-The City also encourages residents to participate in a brief survey to solicit feedback and identify the community’s most important housing needs.
-The survey includes an opportunity to provide input on potential sites for where new housing should be considered.
+The City encourages residents to visit YLLocalControl.com, and to check back frequently for updates.
 If you have any questions, please email our Housing Element team.